GENIVI/navigation/src/navigation/README.md

 or to build updated parts
 ./build.sh

+There are other options available, please enter ./build.sh -h to display it

 ## How to test
 Some python scripts can be used for test.
-Go to ../../test/navigation
+Go to ../../test/navigation/script
 For Python, you need to install some modules sudo apt-get install python-pip python-dbus python-gobject python-pil sudo pip install --upgrade pip

 To test, launch the navigation middleware by entering:
-../../src/navigation/run -r
+../../src/navigation/run -r -p
 and the test batch:
 ./test-all

 If everything is OK, you must see:

+Test poi search PASSED
+Test location input PASSED
+Test route calculation PASSED
+Test address input PASSED
+Test guidance PASSED
-Test PASSED
+Test map viewer PASSED
+Batch test PASSED

 ### How to test for Tokyo area (draft)
 It's also possible to launch test for Japan.